George Dorris: Early life and education

-Accordingly, after graduation from high school in 1948, he studied Spanish and English literature at the University of Oregon in Eugene.
-Upon receiving his bachelor of arts degree a year early, he spent a year working in San Francisco, where he had opportunities to attend concerts, plays, and performances of opera and ballet.
-Thereafter, he enrolled in the graduate school of Northwestern University in Evanston, Illinois, to pursue his studies in Restoration and eighteenth-century English literature.
-In his second year he was awarded a university fellowship that paid his tuition and living expenses, and in 1955 he was awarded a Fulbright Scholarship for study in Italy.
-After some months there, he returned to Northwestern as a graduate assistant in the Department of English.
-While finishing his doctoral dissertation on poet, librettist, and translator Paolo Antonio Rolli (1687-1765) and the Italian circle in London, he took his first teaching jobs and was finally awarded a doctoral degree in 1962.
+After completing high school in 1948, Dorris studied Spanish and English literature at the University of Oregon in Eugene.
+He graduated a year early with a bachelor of arts degree and then spent a year working in San Francisco.
+While there, he had opportunities to attend concerts, plays, and opera and ballet performances.
+Afterward, he enrolled in the graduate school of Northwestern University in Evanston, Illinois, to pursue his studies in Restoration and eighteenth-century English literature.
+In his second year, he was awarded a university fellowship that paid his tuition and living expenses.
+Then, in 1955, he received a Fulbright Scholarship to study in Italy.
+After a few months in Italy, he returned to Northwestern as a graduate assistant in the Department of English.
+He took his first teaching jobs while finishing his doctoral dissertation on poet, librettist, and translator Paolo Antonio Rolli (1687-1765) and the Italian circle in London.
+He completed his doctoral degree in 1962, working on the dissertation under the supervision of Jean H. Hagstrum.

 Academic career

 Before completing his dissertation, Dorris began his professional career as an instructor of English literature at Duke University in North Carolina (1957-1960).
-He then moved on to Rutgers University in New Jersey (1960-1962), the University of the Pacific and its constituent Raymond College in California (1962-1964), and to Queen's College of the City University of New York (1964-1967).
+He then moved on to Rutgers University in New Jersey (1960-1962), the University of the Pacific and its constituent Raymond College in California (1962-1964), and to Queens College of the City University of New York (1964-1967).
 The remainder of his teaching career (1967-1998) was spent at York College, also a component of the City University of New York.
-There he rose from assistant professor to associate professor of English literature, teaching courses in Restoration and eighteenth-century drama, poetry, and prose as well as occasional courses in criticism and dance history.
+There, he rose from assistant professor to associate professor of English literature, teaching courses in Restoration and eighteenth-century drama, poetry, and prose, as well as occasional courses in criticism and dance history.

-In February 1965, after attending a performance of New York City Ballet, Dorris had the good fortune to meet the poet Jack Anderson, who was then working at Dance Magazine.
-Dorris had long been interested in dance, having seen programs presented by American Ballet Theater, Ballet Russe de Monte Carlo, the Royal Ballet of London, and the Martha Graham Dance Company.
-His interest in dance history increased upon meeting Anderson, who, along with their friend George Jackson, was also writing for the English magazine Ballet Today.
+After attending a performance of the New York City Ballet in February 1965, Dorris was fortunate to meet the poet Jack Anderson, who was working at Dance Magazine at the time.
+Dorris had long been interested in dance, having seen programs presented by the American Ballet Theatre, Ballet Russe de Monte Carlo, the Royal Ballet of London, and the Martha Graham Dance Company.
+His interest in dance history grew further after meeting Anderson, who, along with their friend George Jackson, also wrote for the English magazine Ballet Today.
 In his academic field, Dorris had found that there was "not much new to say about John Dryden or Alexander Pope," but he came to realize that "there were enormous areas of dance just waiting to be discovered."